mehulagg/gitlab/doc/administration/gitaly/praefect.md

   - **GRPC::Unavailable (14:all SubCons are in TransientFailure...)**
     - Praefect cannot reach one or more of its child Gitaly nodes.
 Try running the Praefect connection checker to diagnose.

+### Determining the primary Gitaly without Grafana

+The `Shard Primary Election` chart on the `Gitlab Omnibus - Praefect` dashboard is the recommended way to determine the current primary Gitaly node.
+If you have not enabled Grafana, you can find the primary Gitaly by SSHing into each Praefect node and running `curl localhost:9652/metrics | grep gitaly_praefect_primaries`.